 In Video Games

 Due to their shadowy nature, the yakuza have made for a rich subject in fiction.
 In the realm of video games, the yakuza are most prominently depicted in Sega's Yakuza series (known as "Ryu ga Gotoku" in Japan).
 The franchise features stories involving rival yakuza clans and their internal power struggles, typically as seen from the viewpoint of series protagonist Kazuma Kiryu.

-Like the Shenmue series, the Yakuza series is known for its realism, and its games are typically marketed as interactive Japanese dramas inspired by the lives of real yakuza members.
-Compared to the exaggerated Hollywood movie pastiche of Grand Theft Auto, the Yakuza games usually aim for a certain degree of authenticity, albeit with heavy influence from yakuza genre films popular in Japan.
-Jake Adelstein's book Tokyo Vice noted the franchise's accuracy compared to his interactions with real Yakuza.
+Like Shenmue, the Yakuza series is known for its realism, and its games are typically marketed as interactive Japanese dramas inspired by the lives of real yakuza members.
+Compared to the highly-exaggerated and often satirical Hollywood movie pastiches of Grand Theft Auto, the Yakuza games usually aim for a certain degree of authenticity, albeit with heavy influence from yakuza genre films popular in Japan.
+Jake Adelstein's book Tokyo Vice noted the franchise's accuracy compared to his interactions with real yakuza.